-This leg is relatively uneventful, so we'll take advantage of the lull in the action to Turn left to 030°; fly descend to 3300.
+This leg is relatively uneventful, so we'll take advantage of the lull in the action to descend to 3300.
 Before descending, check the KLVK ATIS (it should be 119.65 for two minutes while MHz) and make sure your altimeter is correct.